geeknik/godels-sky/docs/testing-consequences.md

 5. **Pattern Caching**: Player behavior pattern is cached per-step for performance.
 Pattern changes may take a few seconds to propagate to NPC behavior.

 6. **Witness Flee Detection**: Witness flee only triggers when player is actively firing (Command::PRIMARY).
 Ships won't flee from players who are just targeting but not shooting.

+7. **Distress Call Range**: Distress calls have a 5000-unit range.
+Ships beyond this range will not respond regardless of alliance.

+8. **Distress Response Priority**: Ships responding to distress calls will abandon other activities.
+This can interrupt mining, harvesting, or patrol behaviors.

+9. **Strength Assessment Threshold**: Strength assessment uses a 2x multiplier.
+Ships with "daring" personality bypass this check entirely.

 ## Reporting Issues